glovepost/dl-mom/docs/dl-mom-paper.md

 - **Cosine drift:** cosine distance between logits vectors

 Count a drift event if drift exceeds a threshold for >= M consecutive steps.

+If enabling any learned KV projection (C2C), report drift both (i) versus the no-transfer reference and (ii) versus a same-model KV reuse baseline, since the projector can introduce systematic bias.

 **Failure modes (mandatory)**
 1. NaN/Inf in logits/entropy/embeddings